ark2038/librustzcash/README.md

 # librustzcash

-This repository contains librustzcash, a static library for Zcash code assets written in Rust.
+This repository contains librustzcash, a static library for Zcash code assets written in Rust

 ## License